 There will be no record-breaking upsells or renewals if your customers aren’t satisfied with the main product.
-The first and most important mission of the customer success team is to ensure the customers are achieving success.
-And only when they can effectively accomplish their desired goals, your success team can confidently introduce upsell offers.
+The first and most important mission of the customer success team is to ensure that the customers are achieving success.
+And then, only when they can effectively accomplish their desired goals, your success team can confidently introduce upsell offers.
 But even if that seems like a logical sequence of steps, a common issue that SaaS businesses must settle on first is who owns upsells.

 The tight connection between Sales and Customer Success functions

 Ensuring the customer stays on an upward satisfaction trajectory from the very beginning of their experience is crucial.
 This begins with the sales team’s thorough and diligent lead qualification and ends with the “I’m just checking in” emails from the customer success agents.
 A smooth and seamless transition from one team to another is a key requirement for any business that hopes to build a loyal customer base and increase their life-long value to the business.
-The modern customer is often way more demanding than it is forgiving.
-Once the deal is done and dusted, the customer should know what follows next and why – even a few days of broken miscommunication can lead to churn.
+The modern customer is often way more demanding than they are forgiving.
+Once the deal is done and dusted, the customer should know what follows next and why – even a few days of broken communication can lead to churn.

 No clue how to make these two teams collaborate and coordinate more effectively?
 Here’s how we handle it at Teamgate.